 14 days commencing:

-Learn the coding and computer programming languages you need to accelerate your career as an analyst, developer or consultant.
+Learn about the coding and computer programming languages you need to accelerate your career as an analyst, developer or consultant with a computer science course.
 On this course, you’ll develop the skills to solve problems with programming, explore the general principles of software development, learn how to code and build confidence in creating interfaces.

 Learning in a small group (no more than 8 students and often fewer) means that you get quality time with your teacher and ask as many questions as you like!
 Through interactive learning, our teachers will guide you through new concepts and assign you practice tasks to build your knowledge and skills.
 You will also have an opportunity for group work, independent research, and homework assignments to be discussed in class.
 Small classes mean everyone gets to have their say, and students learn from debating with one another, as well as from their tutor.